roman-right/beanie-fastapi-demo/articles/eng.md

 ### Create

-Method `create` saves the document to the database.
-Also, Beanie allows inserting the documents in some other ways, including batch insert.
-Example of usage you can find in the Document's methods descriptions [by link](https://github.com/roman-right/beanie)
+The `create` method stores the document in the database.
+Also, Beanie allows document insertion in a few other ways, including batch insert.
+Examples of usage can be found in the Document method descriptions by the [link](https://github.com/roman-right/beanie)

-Now I'll demonstrate the same trick but with the endpoint this time:
+Now I'll demonstrate the same trick, but this time with the endpoint:

 ```python
 from fastapi import APIRouter